wienton/Lainux/README.md

 *   **Extensibility:** An inherently modular architecture designed for flexible expansion without introducing bloat.

 ## Key Features & Differentiators
+* **Professional-grade TUI Installer:** A fully interactive, keyboard-driven installer built with ncurses, offering disk selection, UEFI/BIOS detection, secure wipe, hardware summary, and virtual machine deployment—all without leaving the terminal.
+* **Zero Desktop Bloat:** No display manager, no background daemons, no telemetry.
+What you install is exactly what runs.
+Full system transparency—from init to userspace—is guaranteed by design.
+* **Reproducible Build System:** ISO generation, kernel compilation, and package bundling are fully scripted in POSIX-compliant Bash.
+Reproducible builds are enforced via checksum-verified sources and deterministic compiler flags (-ffunction-sections -fdata-sections -Wl,--gc-sections).
 *   **Arch Linux Core:** Benefits from the rolling release model, offering the latest software packages and a straightforward, well-documented base.
 *   **Custom-Built Linux Kernel:** Tailored specifically for Lainux, compiled with performance and security in mind.
 This includes fine-tuning kernel parameters, stripping unnecessary modules, and evaluating real-time (RT) or enhanced security patches where applicable.
 *   **Minimalist Init System:** Utilizes *[e.g., systemd with a heavily trimmed set of units, or a fast alternative like Runit/OpenRC if adopted]* for rapid boot times and negligible resource consumption.
 *   **Bare-Bones Graphical Environment (Optional):** Designed to integrate seamlessly with highly efficient tiling window managers (*e.g., i3wm, dwm, bspwm*) or to operate purely in a command-line interface.
-*   **Proprietary C Library/Utilities:** Development of custom, performance-critical system utilities and an API in C, providing direct and efficient interaction with hardware and OS resources.
+*   **Custom C Library/Utilities:** Development of custom, performance-critical system utilities and an API in C, providing direct and efficient interaction with hardware and OS resources.
 *   **Robust Bash Automation:** Comprehensive scripting for streamlined system provisioning, configuration management, and post-installation setup.
 *   **Targeted Optimization:** Leveraging low-level insights from Assembler to identify and optimize bottlenecks within critical system paths.